dyga01/lockbox/README.md

 ## Overview

-lockbox is a secure application that allows users to store and manage their files
+lockbox is a secure application that allows users to encrypt and decrypt files

 ## Features

 - Secure login with AES-256 encryption
-- Persistent storage of credentials
+- Encrypt and decrypt files using the age crate
+- Detailed file and encryption information
 - User-friendly interface

 ## Getting Started